-Our Africa specialist are keen on choreographing Custom Trips across Southern Africa.
+Our Africa specialists are keen on choreographing Custom Trips across Southern Africa.
 You get a sense of what's possible in Botswana, Namibia, Zambia, Zimbabwe, South Africa, and Madagascar from our sample itineraries, but the options don't stop there.
 Below are a few other worthy destinations in the region that we'll gladly help you explore in careful GeoEx style.
 Give us a call to find out how we can tailor the activities to you in one or many of these intriguing countries.

 Mozambique is beloved for its dozens of breathtaking beaches, each with its own draw.
 Along the way, you can discover the country’s Portuguese colonial heritage through language and cuisine.
 Foodies rejoice: the matapa (seafood stew) will not disappoint.
 We and our savvy in-country contacts will get you to the best diving, reef exploring, and deep-sea fishing around (navigating the less-developed infrastructure as seamlessly as possible).
 A tempting starter would be the underwater marine park at Bazaruto Archipelago, the world-class fishing and diving at Vamizi Island, and the museums, churches, and mosques of the Island of Mozambique, a World Heritage Site set atop a calcareous coral reef.